There are two different ways to get Windows 10 Mobile:

 If the update still isn't successful and you've deleted as much stuff as you can, you may need to reset your phone to free up enough space.
 Continue to the next step to learn how.

-Go to Settings Asset not found > About to reset your phone.
+Go to Settings> About to reset your phone.

 If you reset or flash your phone and then restore a backup during phone setup, you might have the same storage space problems again and still not be able to update your phone.
 To avoid this issue, do the following: